Inexpensive Natural Chest Congestion Remedies

 Three-Step Approach to Natural Congestion Remedies

 Here are three things I have used for years, and they really seem to help.
 Put a heating pad on your chest.
-This can be any kind of heating pad, including electric (least recommended), hot water bottle, or one of the newer microwavable pads (see below for directions on how to make your own).
+This can be any kind of heating pad, including electric (least recommended), hot water bottle, or one of the newer microwavable heating pads (see below for directions on how to make your own).
 Put it on over a layer of clothing (to prevent any possible burns).
 Make sure you follow any heating pad instructions.

 The next thing I use is a mixture of lemon juice and honey.
 In my opinion, it is best to use fresh lemon juice and raw honey.
 But I’ve also used bottled lemon juice and processed honey with fine results.
 Starting with about a tablespoon of honey, add as much lemon as you can stand for sourness, but where the honey is still thick enough to be a bit clingy.
 Mix well, and then eat a spoonful of it.
 If your throat is sore, let this slide down your throat as much as possible.
 It may tingle a bit, but that’s fine.
 Repeat as often as you need to for coughing.
 This old cure is becoming popular again because, except for a few extra calories, there are no negative side effects to it, as there can be with pharmaceuticals.
 Also, the ingredients can be kept on hand, and it can be very effective.